metiviem/rscons/README.md

 ## Usage

-Rscons is a Ruby library.
+Rscons is implemented as a Ruby library and distributed as a gem.
+It also provides a "rscons" executable which can evaluate a build script (by default named Rsconsfile or Rsconsfile.rb).
-It can be called from a standalone Ruby script or it can be used with rake and called from your Rakefile.
+It can also be used from rake or from a standalone Ruby script.

 ### Example: Building a C Program